 Once in office, Sessions won’t have carte blanc authority to do anything he wants with these agencies, but he will have a lot of discretion and an army of excellent attorneys at his command.
 He could set the cannabis movement back years (maybe decades), but doing so could cost the Trump administration a lot of political capital.
 Additionally, commentators have pointed out that he may have other priorities that will demand his attention.

-Trump’s official statements on cannabis hint that his administration will continue the current hands-off policy established under former Attorneys General Loretta Lynch and Eric Holder.
+Donald Trump’s views on cannabis hint that his administration will continue the current hands-off policy established under former Attorneys General Loretta Lynch and Eric Holder.
 These policies, centered on the guidance of the Cole Memos, embolden states to choose cannabis policies for themselves.
 A heavy-handed federal crack-down on state-law-compliant cannabis businesses would be a major shift and could run afoul of the Rohrabacher-Farr Amendment, which prohibits the DOJ from using any federal funds to enforce federal drug laws against state-regulated medical marijuana providers.

 His views as a senator may not necessarily become his new policy as attorney general.
 President-Elect Trump will be the boss, so anyone’s guess at federal cannabis policy at this point is simply that: a guess.
 We will find out more in the next few months after Senate confirmation hearings for the Trump Administration’s top officials begin and President Trump’s “law and order” priorities are revealed.